 \begin{proof} Let $G'$ be the incidence bipartite graph of the Desarguesian projective plane over the finite field $\mathbbm F_q$.
-Thus its part $V_i$, for $i=1,2$, consists of $i$-dimensional linear subspaces of $\mathbbm F_q^3$ with the graph adjancency being the inclusion relation.
+In more detail, let $V_i$, for $i=1,2$, consist of $i$-dimensional linear subspaces of $\mathbbm F_q^3$, and the graph adjancency is the inclusion relation.
 As it is well-known (and easy to check directly), we have $|V_i|=m$ and each vertex has degree $q+1$ in $G'$.